 Jacobson finished his first campaign at the helm of UNI with an 18-13 record.
 The 18 wins were the most for a first-year Panther head coach since the team joined the Division I ranks in 1980.
 In addition, UNI posted wins over Iowa State and Iowa - sweeping the Cyclones and Hawkeyes in the same season for just the second time ever - including posting a win in Iowa City for the first time in program history.

 Academics also are of the highest priority under Jacobson.
-The UNI men's basketball team posted a 3.23 GPA in the spring 2011 semester.
-UNI entered the 2011-12 season with a 3.06 cumulative team GPA.
-A total of 20 Panther basketball players have earned first-team, second-team or honorable mention Academic All-Conference honors since 2003.
+The UNI men's basketball team posted a 3.09 GPA in the fall 2012 semester.
+UNI entered the 2012-13 season with a 2.98 cumulative team GPA.
+A total of 25 Panther basketball players have earned first-team, second-team or honorable mention Academic All-Conference honors since 2003.

 Before taking over as head coach, Jacobson was the Panthers' top assistant coach starting in 2001, and was a key cog in bringing the Panthers from the basement of the Missouri Valley Conference to the penthouse.
 With Jacobson on staff, the development of UNI basketball has been remarkable.

 UNI has also advanced to the NCAA tournament five times since the start of the 2003-04 season (2004, 2005, 2006, 2009 and 2010), including receiving two at-large bids.
 UNI also achieved its first-ever Division I top-25 ranking during the 2005-06 season.

 While this is Jacobson's first head coaching job, he had 12 years of prior assistant coaching experience.
 Before joining former UNI head coach Greg McDermott in Cedar Falls beginning with the 2001-02 campaign, he served one season as an assistant coach under McDermott at Division II North Dakota State.
 His responsibilities there included serving as recruiting and academic coordinator.